 Amatenango del Valle stands out for its pottery cooked under the open sky.
 The large pots and the most varied catalog of animal figures are some of the most outstanding products.
 There is also pottery in Chamula.

-Festivity in Honor of the Virgin of Carmen
+Festivity in Honor of Saint Augustine

-Feast of Saint James the Apostle
+Festivity in Honor of Saint Bartholomew the Apostle

-Festivity in Honor of Saint Lorenzo
+Festivity in Honor of Our Lady of Mercy